Connecticut Post: 20th century

+21st century

 In 2017, the Posts offices moved from 410 State Street to 1057 Broad Street The Post had been operating at the State Street location since 1928.
 The change in office space was made after deciding to downsize after most of the staff had moved to Hearst Connecticut Media's headquarters in Norwalk, CT.
 Only 20 employees made up of local reporters, editors and photographers work at the new location.

 The Post was formerly owned by Thomson Corporation, a national newspaper chain.
 In 2000, Thomson agreed to sell the Post for $205 million to MediaNews Group, based in Denver, Colorado, which also owned newspapers in Massachusetts and New Hampshire.

 On August 8, 2008, the Hearst Corporation acquired the Connecticut Post (Bridgeport) and www.ConnPost.com, including seven non-daily newspapers, from MediaNews Group, Inc., and assumed management control of three additional daily newspapers in Fairfield County, including The Advocate (Stamford), Greenwich Time (Greenwich), and The News-Times (Danbury), which had been managed for Hearst by MediaNews under a management agreement that began in April 2007.
 Overall, the company publishes 24 dailies and 56 weeklies across the country.

 The Hearst Corporation also has ownership in global financial services, cable channels A&E, History, Lifetime and ESPN, television stations, including WCVB-TV in Boston, and over 300 magazines.

 In 2010, the Connecticut Post launched a complete re-design which included a new font and re-designed Connecticut Post header.

 In 2008, under Smith's leadership, the Connecticut Post received its first Newspaper of the Year Award from the New England Newspaper Association.